 - sides and top: affix 50-70mm wide strips of black fabric to door jam with masking tape or white school glue.
 When closing, door should catch middle of fabric, pulling and bending it around one edge of the door and fill the gap between the door and jam.

-- latch and hinges: cut holes in middle or slits in edges of fleece to accommodate these
+- latch and hinges: make perpendicular cuts in edges of fleece to accommodate these

 - bottom: where no threshold vent is necessary, make a fleece baffle the width of the door.
 See threshold vent perspective drawing for baffle design.
-It is a half-tube of black fleece fabric that hangs from the bottom of the door and touches the threshold or floor underneath.
-Tape a 100mm wide strip of black muslin fabric to the threshold or floor under the closed door.
+It is a half-tube of black fleece fabric that hangs from the bottom of the door on each side and touches the threshold or floor underneath.
+Tape a 100mm wide strip of black fabric to the threshold or floor under the closed door.
 Black fabric against black fabric makes a good light seal.
+Partially darken space beyond door with curtains or partitions to ensure darkness in the darkroom.

 - if light still leaks in the sides or top, affix a second strip to door, as in drawing